nicolamahon/OralCareForTheElderly/README.md

 Some of the things we learned on this project include:
 - dealing with merge conflicts both in Android VCS and using the Git Shell
-- accessing the developer settings on our Android devices
+- how to hack the developer settings on our Android devices
--
+- how to connect a database to an app
+- how to use Android Studio to design and build an app
+- implementing different Layout Views to optimise the UI of the app
+- how to hack together ideas/solutions using various resources like YoutTube tutorials, StackOverflow and other internet sources.

 <i><b>Things We Are Proud Of</b></i><br>
+- the extent of self-directed learning
 - scroll view implementation
 - swipe view implementation
 - successfully managing the project remotely using GitHub
 - building an online database and successfully linking it to the app
+- the fact that the app is so robust and looks quite professional

 <b>Below are a selection of screenshots from <i>some</i> of the content on the mobile app, showing a typical navgation through the content: </b>